 #info Week of <MONTH DD>: <NN.N>K pageviews -- <COMMENT>

-#topic 2/ In progress followup #info Looking at the 'in progress' column, is there something that's been finished?
-Anything to follow up on with its author? #link Board: https://teams.fedoraproject.org/project/asamalik-fedora-magazine/kanban
+#topic 2/ in progress followup #info Looking at the 'in progress' column, is there something that's been finished?
+Anything to follow up on with its author? #link board: https://pagure.io/fedora-magazine-newsroom/boards/articles

 Review anything that’s in progress.
 If an article is stuck in progress for a long time without an update, contact the author and ask them if they still plan to finish their work.

-Anything that’s already finished can be moved to the Finished column.
+Anything that’s already finished and commented so by the author can be moved to the "review" column.

 You may also want to check the QA calendar for upcoming test days so that we can expect a new post submission.
 These tend to come in with very short notice, so the Editor of the Week should use their best judgment in deciding when to publish.

-#topic 3/ Finished articles to review #info Looking at the 'review' column, let's decide which articles are good to go.
-Move each either to the 'to edit' (finished) or to the 'in progress' (needs more work) and provide feedback. #link Board: https://teams.fedoraproject.org/project/asamalik-fedora-magazine/kanban
+#topic 3/ articles to review #info Looking at the 'review' column, let's decide which articles are good to go.
+Move each either to the 'to-edit' (finished) column or to the 'in-progress' (needs more work) column and provide feedback. #link board: https://pagure.io/fedora-magazine-newsroom/boards/articles

-Authors mark their articles as finished by moving them to this column.
-Review the articles and ehtier move them to the To Edit column, or in case they need some additional work, ask the author in the card about it and move it back the In Progress.
+Authors mark their articles as finished by adding a comment announcing that fact.
+Review the articles and ether move them to the to-edit column, or in case they need some additional work, ask the author in the card about it and move it back to in-progress.

-#topic 4/ Articles to edit #info Looking at the 'to edit' column, assign an editor and a cover image creator. #link Board: https://teams.fedoraproject.org/project/asamalik-fedora-magazine/kanban
+#topic 4/ articles to edit #info Looking at the 'to-edit' column, assign an editor and a cover image creator. #link board: https://pagure.io/fedora-magazine-newsroom/boards/articles

 Assign an editor and a cover image designer to each article so it can be moved forward.

-#topic 5/ Publishing schedule #info Looking at the 'queued' and 'to edit' columns, decide the publishing schedule for the next week period. #info If there is not enough content, we might also need to look at the 'in progress' or even the 'article spec' columns come up with additional content. #link Board: https://teams.fedoraproject.org/project/asamalik-fedora-magazine/kanban
+#topic 5/ Publishing schedule #info Looking at the 'to-edit' column, decide the publishing schedule for the upcoming week. #info If there is not enough content, we might also need to look at the 'in-progress' or even the 'ideas' columns to come up with additional content. #link board: https://pagure.io/fedora-magazine-newsroom/boards/articles

 Setting the publishing schedule for the upcoming week period is one of the main goals of this meeting.